ontolex/synsem/README.md

     ![Monnet-Lemon (2012) modelling](https://lemon-model.net/lemon-cookbook/mapping.png)

 Historically, OntoLex synsem goes back to LMF [*SubcategorizationFrame*](https://lemon-model.net/lemon-cookbook/node48.html), during the development of OntoLex-Lemon.
 The name was changed and it was extended for semantic frames (in the sense of semantic role labelling), as in the [2013/14 wiki page](https://www.w3.org/community/ontolex/wiki/Syntax_and_Semantics_Module).
 However, this modelling was considered to not be sufficiently mature and omitted from the 2016 specification.
-As a consequence, OntoLex frame now accounts for subcategorization frames only, but semantic frames require additional vocabulary.
+The property `lemon:semArg` has been replaced by `synsem:ontoCorrespondence`, but this function is obfuscated by the eventual definition of `synsem:ontoCorrespondence`.
+As a consequence, OntoLex frame now primarily accounts for subcategorization frames only, but semantic frames require additional vocabulary.

 ## Structure